markstory/docket-app/README.md

 yarn dev
 ```

-next setup your database configuration in `config/app_local.php`.
+Next setup your database configuration in `config/app_local.php`.
 Docket is tested against
 MySQL, Postgres and SQLite.
 Then run migrations:

 ```php